-Obama to Republican leaders: Why are you still endorsing Trump?
+Obama to Republican leaders: why are you still endorsing Trump?

 Obama has endorsed his former secretary of state, Hillary Clinton, the Democratic nominee for president.

-Trump quickly hit back at the president and Clinton, whom he often says is running for Obama's third term, as embracing policies that have destabilised the Middle East, hurt veterans and shipped American jobs overseas.

-"They have betrayed our security and our workers, and Hillary Clinton has proven herself unfit to serve in any government office," Trump said in a statement.

-Obama said that even if he had lost his White House races in 2008 and 2012, he would not have doubted his Republican rivals' ability to lead the country.
+Obama said that even if he had lost his White House races in 2008 to McCain and in 2012 to former Massachusetts Governor Mitt Romney, he would not have doubted their abilities to lead the country.

 That was not the case for Trump, a businessman from New York, Obama said.